cjhnbls/pipelinedb-doc-cn/continuous-views.rst

       table_name [ [ AS ] alias [ ( column_alias [, ...] ) ] ]
       from_item [ NATURAL ] join_type from_item [ ON join_condition ]

-.. note:: This section references streams, which are similar to tables and are what continuous view read from in their :code:`FROM` clause.
+.. note:: This section references streams, which are similar to tables and are what continuous views read from in their :code:`FROM` clause.
 They're explained in more depth in the :ref:`streams` section, but you can think of them as append-only tables for now.

 **expression**
   A PostgreSQL expression_